How to never miss your medication: Medisafe App Review

 What app features did I consider to be important?

-Before starting my research and narrowing down the options I put together a list of features I felt were important:
+Before starting my research and narrowing down the options, I put together a list of features I felt were important:

 • Scheduled reminders/notifications